ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The algorithm used to compare a condition ECT against the ACS is stateless; it depends only on the condition ECT being compared and the contents of the ACS at the time of the comparison.

-The Verifier uses a temporary "candidate entries" array as part of the comparision.
-Each element in the array is an ECT.
+The Verifier uses a temporary "candidate entries" array as part of the comparison.
+Each element of the array is an ECT.

 After completing the steps described in this sub-section, the algorithm returns false if the candidate entries array is empty, true if it contains one or more elements.